alexjlockwood/AndroidDesignPatterns/_posts/2013-08-05-binders-and-death-recipients.md

 when memory is low.
 This ability to keep processes waiting in the background speeds up app-switching later down the line.

-Developers learn early on that the key to how Android handles applications in this way is that <b>processes aren't shut down cleanly</b>.
+Developers learn early on that the key to how Android handles applications in this way is that **processes aren't shut down cleanly**.
 Android doesn't rely on applications being well-written and responsive to polite requests to exit.
 Rather, it brutally force-kills them without warning, allowing the kernel to immediately reclaim resources associated with the process.
 This helps prevent serious out of memory situations and gives Android total control over misbehaving apps that are negatively impacting the system.
 For this reason,